JesseDWhite/whiteboarding-solutions/README.md

 * The bubble sort algorithm also looks like it may be the better option in terms of sorting, but I am unclear on the syntax and why it would work.
 * Because I do not understand the why of the algorithm, I do not feel confident explaining it through the process so I think I will stick to my original solution above.
 * Looking at the problem one more time makes me think that it is safe to assume that I will be receiving an array of integers and do not need to error handle unless requested.
+* Upon more research on the methods, I might be able to use a while loop and keep sorting an array as long as the next element is more that the current element.